Achieving Plastic Circularity: Choosing the Best Plastic Offsetting Option - Plastic Collective

 Carbon Credits: A Roadmap to Success

 This reflects the maturity of the carbon credit market, which came into being as a result of the United Nations’ Kyoto Protocol agreed in 1997.
-The Protocol enabled countries to trade carbon credits as a way to reduce greenhouse gas emissions.
+The Protocol enabled countries to create partnership to trade carbon credits as a way to reduce greenhouse gas emissions.
 In 2023, 164 million carbon credits were retired, and voluntary carbon market transactions alone (i.e. excluding mandatory markets) were valued at around USD 2 billion per annum.

 The Nascent Plastic Credit Market: Small but Growing

-In contrast, the plastic offsetting market is still nascent.
+In contrast, the plastic material offsetting market is still nascent.
 There are presently 5 public methodologies under which different types of plastic credits may ultimately be generated and publicly traded, making the choice for brands, plastic producers and investors relatively simple.
 However, it is important to first understand the key differences between available plastic credits.

 End of Life: What Happens to Plastic After Collection?